deepdoctection/deepdoctection/README.md

 **deep**doctection is a Python library that orchestrates Scan and PDF document layout analysis, OCR and document and token classification.
-Build and run a pipeline for your document extraction tasks, devlop your own document extraction workflow and use pre-trained models for inference.
+Build and run a pipeline for your document extraction tasks, develop your own document extraction workflow, fine-tune pre-trained models and use them seamlessly for inference.

-It also provides a framework for training, evaluating and inferencing Document AI models.

 # Overview